fbpx

 Ganja la Pass trek 14 days Itinerary

-The Ganja La Pass Trek is a challenging and exhilarating trekking route located in the Langtang region of Nepal.
-This trek is renowned for its breathtaking mountain vistas, secluded villages, and a high mountain pass that offers a thrilling adventure.
-It is recommended for experienced trekkers who are seeking a less-crowded and more adventurous trail in Nepal.
+The Ganja La Pass Trek offers a challenging and exhilarating trekking route in the Langtang region of Nepal.
+This trek showcases breathtaking mountain scenery, hidden villages, and a high mountain pass that provides a thrilling adventure.
+Experienced trekkers seeking a less-crowded and more adventurous trail in Nepal are highly recommended for the trek.

-After crossing Ganja La Pass, the trek descends into the picturesque Helambu region, passing through remote Sherpa villages and enchanting rhododendron forests.
-Notable highlights of the trek include traversing the Ganja La Pass, visiting the sacred lakes of Keldang and Dudh Kunda, and exploring the traditional villages of Tarke Gyang and Sermathang.
+After crossing Ganja La Pass, The Trek descends into the picturesque Helambu region, passing through remote Sherpa villages and enchanting rhododendron forests.
+Notable highlights of the Ganja La Pass trek include traversing the Ganja La Pass, visiting the sacred lakes of Keldang and Dudh Kunda, and exploring the traditional villages of Tarke Gyang and Sermathang.

-To ensure a safe and enjoyable trek, it is crucial to choose the right time for the Ganja La Pass hike.
-The recommended seasons for this trek are April to June and August to October.
-During these months, you can experience the adventure and magnificence of nature, including the vibrant spring season.
+To ensure a safe and enjoyable Ganja La trek, it is crucial to choose the right time for the Ganja La Pass hike.
 It’s important to note that the pass has narrow and challenging trails, including a precarious mountain cliff that requires the use of 50 to 60-meter ropes for navigation.
 With an altitude of 5,122 meters, Ganja La Pass demands good physical fitness and prior experience with high-altitude trekking.
 Therefore, it is highly recommended to have an experienced guide and porter accompany you on the trek.

-The trek itinerary starts with a bus ride from Betrawati Kalikasthan, gradually ascending to Dhunche.
+The Ganja La Pass trek itinerary starts with a bus ride from Betrawati Kalikasthan, gradually ascending to Dhunche.
 As you ascend from Ghora Tabela, the Langtang valley unfolds, showcasing Tamang villages along the way.
 Kyanjin Gompa, famous for its yak cheese factory, serves as the starting point for the Ganja La Pass section of the trek.
 During this part, you will be camping for four nights and five days, with all necessary equipment and support staff, including tents, cooks, food, porters, and Sherpas.
+For any trekkers seeking more adventurous can hike to three pass trek where Kongmala pass highest pass among the three pass serves the most challenging trek in the everest region.

 Nepal Wilderness Trekking provides Ganja La Pass Trekking services, including camping gear and nutritious meals at various stops throughout the journey.
 Our team of expert guides and porters possesses in-depth knowledge of the local communities, history, and culture, ensuring an enriching experience for trekkers.

-In terms of telecommunication during the trek, you can purchase Ncell SIM cards in Kathmandu, which can be used in Dhunche, Syabru, Gatlang, Goljung, Bamboo Hotel, and Lama Hotel within the Langtang Ganja La trekking area.
-However, please note that Langtang and Kyanjin Gompas, as well as three Lamas along the Ganja La Pass, do not have reception.
+In terms of telecommunication during the trek, you can purchase Ncell SIM cards in Kathmandu.
+Which can be helpful in Dhunche, Syabru, Gatlang, Goljung, and Bamboo Hotel within the Langtang Ganja La trekking area.
+However, please note that Langtang and Kyanjin Gompas, as well as three Lamas along the Ganja La Pass, lack reception.
+Additionally, while the coverage is generally reliable in the aforementioned locations, there may still be occasional signal interruptions due to the remote terrain.
+Therefore, it is advisable to inform someone about your trekking plans and expected itinerary beforehand.

 Detail Itinerary